Humpback chub: Parasites and diseases

 The population in the Grand Canyon has been previously infested with the parasitic copepod Lernaea cyprinacea, and Asian tapeworm, Bothriocephalus acheilognathi.
 Kaeding and Zimmermann also reported 13 species of bacteria, six protozoans, and the fungus Saprolegnia to infect humpback chub.

 Population trends

 The historic range of the humpback chub is uncertain, but the distribution was presumably more contiguous than in the present.
-There were possible populations in and below the Flaming Gorge that were likely destroyed by the poisoning of the Green River associated with the construction of the Flaming Gorge Reservoir.
+Populations were possible in and below the Flaming Gorge that were likely destroyed by the poisoning of the Green River associated with the construction of the Flaming Gorge Reservoir.
 The fish's distribution within the Grand Canyon has contracted since the construction of Glen Canyon Dam.

 For 2008, the total population of the humpback chub in the Grand Canyon was estimated at 6,000 to 10,000.
-This is a 50-percent increase over the estimation of 2001 and a reversal of the declining trend between 1989 and 2001.
-It seems that a combination of human causes and natural events stabilized the population, particularly the experimental flooding of the canyon and the increase in water temperatures due to drought conditions over the last decade [which decade?].
+This is a 50% increase over the estimation of 2001 and a reversal of the declining trend between 1989 and 2001.
+A combination of human causes and natural events seemingly has stabilized the population, particularly the experimental flooding of the canyon and the increase in water temperatures due to drought conditions over the 2000s decade.